titu1994/Neural-Style-Transfer/Guide.md

 - Use : `pip install X.whl`, replacing X with the full name of each of the downloaded files.
 Note that the .whl extention is necessary.
 - Finally install the all important libraries : `pip install theano keras`

 There is one last step, and that is setting up the all important .theanorc.txt file in the user directory.
-The path will be <b>C:\Users\YOUR_USERNAME\\.theanorc.txt </b>
+The path will be <b>C:\Users\YOUR_USERNAME\\.theanorc.txt </b> Create a file with the name ".theanorc.txt" in this path.

 It's contents need to be :
 ```